hhaz3l/Megumiiin/README.md

-- 👋 Hi, I’m @Makima-DevBegginer
+- 👋 Hi, I’m @Megumiiin
 - 👀 I’m interested in coding
 - 🌱 I’m not currently learning something
 - 💞️ I’m not looking to collaborate